Cumulocity-IoT/c8y-docs/content/cockpit/widgets-collection.md

 ### KPI {#kpi}

-The "KPI" widget visualizes a data point as a label.
-It is meant as a simple visualization for mainly KPIs (Key Performance Indicators).
+The "KPI" (Key Performance Indicators) widget visualizes a data point as a label.
+Such a data point could for example be the temperature of a device.

 ![KPI widget](/images/users-guide/cockpit/cockpit-widget-kpi.png)

 **Parameters to configure**

-On the left side, you can select the data point to be displayed.
+On the left side, select the data point you want to display.
 You have to select exactly one active datapoint to create the "KPI" widget.

-On the right side, you can adjust how the datapoint is going to be displayed.
+On the right side, you can adjust how the data point is going to be displayed.
 This includes:
-* Icon: the icon to be displayed next to the data point
+* Icon: The icon to be displayed next to the data point
 * Number of decimal places
 * Display: Allows to toggle whether the timestamp, icon and trend indicator should be displayed
 * Font size of measurement value